-After focusing on March and April for Hawaii vacations, we now take a look at the month of May.
+Is the month of May a good time to vacation in Hawaii?
 We’ll examine the details, but I’ll quickly cut to the chase and let you know that May is one of the best times to go to Hawaii.
 The weather is generally good, occupancy is down and costs are relatively inexpensive.

 What’s the weather like in Hawaii in May?